kylegoines/flotsam/README.md

 }
 ```

-These styles really are basic:
+These default styles really are basic:

 ```CSS
 .flotsam-modal {